- What Is a Project Status Report?

 However, there are far more advantages to be found in using an automatic reporting software.
 It collects your data automatically, and does the calculations for you— and those reports can be archived to use as historical data when planning your next project.
 Software is also much faster and more accurate than having to do everything manually.

 Reporting software can also be cloud-based, which means that it gathers data in real-time.
 No matter how fast you can manually calculate, you’ll never be able to match the speed and efficiency of a dedicated reporting tool.
+Microsoft Project is one of the most commonly used project management software, but it has major drawbacks that make ProjectManager.com a better alternative.

 Benefits of Reporting Software